What is it like to move to and live in Lisbon?

 With its rich history, white-bleached limestone buildings and narrow alleyways, Portugal’s capital is a popular destination for travelers and expats alike.

-In this Ask an Expat series I interview people living all over the world but outside of their home country.
-I try to help paint an honest picture of the ups and downs of life abroad.
-In the interview the expat shares tips for anyone thinking about moving abroad and information about what to see and do in the city, town or country the expat now calls home.
+This interview is part of the Ask an Expat series.
+In this series, I interview people living all over the world but outside of their home country.
+I try to help paint an honest picture of the ups and downs of life abroad, share tips about moving to the place the expat now calls home, and information about what to see and do here.

 Name: James Cave